 This page provides information intended both to help you make the decision whether to take the proficiency exam and prepare for the exam itself.
 You will also want to refer to the main CS proficiency exam website for more general information, including important restrictions on who can take proficiency exams.

 However, for the many students that have some amount of prior programming experience and knowledge of computer science, there are no hard and fast rules about whether to take CS 124 or skip it via the proficiency exam.
 But here are some things to keep in mind.

-First, there is no way that a three-hour proficiency exam can replace or reflect the experience of taking CS 124.
+First, there is no way that a two-hour proficiency exam can replace or reflect the experience of taking CS 124.
 CS 124 students write thousands of lines of code, getting the daily practice that supports mastery learning.
 They prepare and complete weekly timed assessments, ensuring that their knowledge of the material is growing steadily over the course of the semester, and identifying any gaps in their understanding.
 And they complete a larger Android programming project, gaining experience working with a large and unfamiliar codebase.
-No three-hour test can measure the experience that students gain in CS 124.
+No two-hour test can measure or replicate the experience that students gain in CS 124.

 Second, CS 124 covers substantially more material than the Computer Science A AP exam and most high-school computer science courses.
 We cover topics not covered in high school, and will also introduce you to Android programming.
 CS 124 students also have the opportunity to complete an independent group project by enrolling in the CS 124 honors section which might represent the beginning of a development portfolio that will help you land internships and jobs in the future.

 CS 124 also offers students the option to learn either Java or Kotlin.
 So even if you took Java in high school, there is an opportunity to take CS 124 in Kotlin and learn something completely new.